KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 ### 5.1 Morality Is Relative to Consciousness

 **Morality does not originate in Zenon.**
-Zenon lies beyond all dualities —
+Zenon lies beyond all bifurcations —
 beyond coherence and dissonance,
 integration and collapse,
 good and evil.